 Our Pressure Injury Prevention Brochure has more information on preventing pressure injuries.

 - Deteriorating Patient

 - Clinical Handover

 North Eastern Community Hospital is focused on listening and responding to the needs of our patients.
 Your feedback allows us to continually evaluate and improve on all aspects of our performance.

 We encourage feedback from our patients via email email@example.com or our patient feedback form or surveys.
 It is advisable that you express your concerns before you leave the hospital so we can fix any problems for you.
-Please speak to the nurse in charge of your ward initially, however if you remain concerned please ask to speak to the Director of Nursing.
+Please speak to the nurse in charge of your ward initially, however if you remain concerned please ask to speak to the Director of Clinical Services.